algm/fiction-kit/templates/commands/refine.md

 Improve existing draft content through targeted refinement.
 This is the editing/revision phase where first draft prose is elevated to polished prose.

+**Single Source of Truth Principle**: When checking consistency, reference authoritative information from navigation-guide.md locations.
+Use cross-references to verify details.

+**See**: [navigation-guide.md](../navigation-guide.md) for the complete information location map.

 ## Refinement Types

 | Type | Focus | When to Use |